VII Lisbon Summer School for the Study of Culture

 • Cosmopolitanism, cosmopolitanization, and globalization

-The Summer School will take place at several cultural institutions in Lisbon and will gather outstanding doctoral students and post-doctoral researchers from around the world.
-In the morning there will be lectures and master classes by invited keynote speakers.
-In the afternoon there will be paper presentations by doctoral students.
+The Summer School takes place at several cultural institutions in Lisbon and gathers outstanding doctoral students and post-doctoral researchers from around the world.